 - Know what they refer to.
 A poor review can be about the writer’s trouble with payments, claims, or customer service (from a single agent among many), or it might just be their overall view.
 The same can be said of praise.
 You should always look closely at what the writer is referring to.
 This will help you decide whether it applies to you or not.

-- Is the review of their experience with a person or the product?
-It’s important to understand how much of the commentary is based on the experience with one individual (an agent, specific office, or claims adjuster, for example) versus the product, coverage, or company as a whole.
+- Is it about a person or the product?
+It’s important to get a feel for how much of the commentary is based on the writer's experience with a single person (an agent or claims adjuster, for example) versus the product, coverage, or company as a whole.

-- Discuss the review with a company representative.
-If a review influences you to make a choice about an insurance company, discuss what you read online with the person who is selling you the insurance.
-They will often be able to give you feedback that helps you understand how accurate the reviews are just by how they address the questions you ask.
+- Discuss the review with a company rep. If a review is strong enough to push you toward a given company, discuss what you read online with the person who is selling you the insurance.
+They will often be able to give you feedback that can help reveal how accurate the reviews are, just by the way they address the questions you ask.

-If you are looking for an overall review of how well an insurance company does compared to another that you are considering, check general consumer surveys.
-These often compare many insurance companies side by side based on the same criteria.
+If you want to get an overall sense of how well an insurance company does compared to any other, check out general industry rankings or consumer reports and surveys.
+These often compare many companies side by side, based on the same set of criteria.

-A good place to start is J.D.
+One good place to start is J.D.
 Power.
-Its surveys and rankings are independent, unbiased, and based on consumer feedback regarding customer satisfaction.
+Its surveys and rankings are independent, unbiased, and based on feedback regarding customer satisfaction.
 They can often answer questions like:

 - Does the company pay claims well?